+Tabel, 1

+Characteristics Responden

-Characteristics Category Category %
+Characteristics 32 Category Sp. @ Category %

 ≤ 20 years 40 20%

-A 21-30 years 90 45%
+A == 21-30 years 90 45%

 Age 31-40 years 50 25%

 40 years 20 10%

 Education Level High School or lower 60 30%

 Diploma/Bachelor's Degree 110 55%

 Postgraduate 30 15%

-Employment Status Employed 120 60%
+Employment States Employed 120 60%

-Unemployed 80 40%
+Employment Status Unemployed 80 40%

 Nulliparous 50 25%

 Parity (Number of Children) 1-2 children 100 50%

 ≥ 3 children 50 25%

-Access to Health Services Easy 140 70%
+A second to Haralth Coursing Easy 140 70%

-Difficult 60 30%
+Access to Health Services Difficult 60 30%

+2 1.1

-The data collection techniques in this study involved several methods to ensure comprehensive and valid information on social and economic factors that influence the incidence of anemia in pregnant women.
-First, the questionnaire will be used to collect data on social and economic factors, such as education level, employment status, family income, access to health services, and the diet of pregnant women.
+The methods used to gather data in this study included several methods to ensure comprehensive and valid information on social and economic Elements that shape the occurrence of anemia in pregnant women.
+First, the survey will be employed to gather information on social and economic variables, including educational attainment, employment status, household income, availability of healthcare services, and the nutritional intake of expectant mothers.
 This questionnaire will also include questions related to anemia status, such as whether the pregnant woman has been examined and diagnosed with anemia, which can be taken from existing medical data or health records (Creswell, 2014).